Decision problems for linear recurrences involving arbitrary real numbers: Positivity

 Now consider the following algorithm: given an instance $(c,u)$ of the Positivity Problem, semi-decide if it has a positive real dominant characteristic root $\rho$ which is simple and strictly larger than the modulus of any other characteristic root.
 If this semi-decision procedure halts, compute the coefficient $a$ of $\rho^k$ in the exponential polynomial solution.
 This is possible thanks to Lemma \ref{Lemma: computing dominant characteristic real root and its coefficient} Test if $a > 0$.
 If this test halts then compute an index $N$ such that $a \rho^k > |u_k - a\rho^k|$ for all $k \geq N$.
 This is possible thanks to Lemma \ref{Lemma: bounding the rest}.
 Then test for all $k < N$ if $u_k > 0$.

-Together with the characterisation of robust positive instances of the Ultimate Positivity Problem given in Proposition \ref{Proposition: positive instances of Positivity} it is now clear that this algorithm halts if and only if $(c,u)$ is a robust positive instance of the Positivity Problem. \end{proof}
+Together with the characterisation of robust ``yes''-instances of the Ultimate Positivity Problem given in Proposition \ref{Proposition: ``yes''-instances of Positivity} it is now clear that this algorithm halts if and only if $(c,u)$ is a robust ``yes''-instance of the Positivity Problem. \end{proof}

-\begin{Theorem} The Positivity Problem is maximally partially decidable. \end{Theorem} \begin{proof} It is obvious that all negative instances of Positivity are robust and algorithmically recognisable.
-Proposition \ref{Proposition: positive instances of Positivity} establishes that all robust positive instances are algorithmically recognisable. \end{proof}
+\begin{thm} The Positivity Problem is maximally partially decidable. \end{thm} \begin{proof} It is obvious that all ``no''-instances of Positivity are robust and algorithmically recognisable.
+Proposition \ref{Proposition: ``yes''-instances of Positivity} establishes that all robust ``yes''-instances are algorithmically recognisable. \end{proof}